jojobear2020/UFO_Sightings/README.md

 # UFO_Sightings

-To access actual site, please click on the link below:
+To access the actual site, please click on the link below:

 https://jojobear2020.github.io/UFO_Sightings/